 1956 Aged 93, Daniel Swarovski dies on 23rd January.
 Later that year, the company launches Aurora Borealis, often referred to as “AB”, an iridescent effect for jewellery stones, when Christian Dior was the first fashion designer to include it in his haute couture collection.

 1962 On 19th May at New York’s Madison Square Garden, Marilyn Monroe serenades President John F Kennedy with “Happy Birthday Mr President”.
-She was wearing a Jean Louis sheer figure-hugging flesh-coloured custom-made gown with 2500 hand stitched Swarovski crystals.
+She was wearing a Jean Louis sheer figure-hugging flesh-coloured custom-made gown with thousands of hand stitched Swarovski crystals.
 Under the spotlights, the fabric seemed to fade away, leaving only the brilliance of the sparkling diamond-like Swarovski crystals.
 Sold at a Los Angeles auction in November 2016, it reached a world-record price for a gown at US$ 4.8 million.

 1965-66 Swarovski launched its luxurious crystal for chandeliers.
-David Malik declared that he has not seen anything like it and became the first person in this country to adorn his lighting designs with crystal by Swarovski.
+David Malik declared that he has not seen anything like it and became the first person in the United Kingdom to adorn his lighting designs with crystal by Swarovski.
 When he started using this crystal, Swarovski was an unknown name in the field of chandelier components and we are honoured that our founder, David Malik played an important part in introducing Swarovski crystal for lighting to the market.
 A small range at first and due to the success, Swarovski added more designs, shapes, sizes and colours.

-1976 The first decorative figurines win the hearts of the consumers.
+1976 The first decorative figurines win the hearts of consumers.
 The Silver Crystal is stocked in David Malik’s London showroom at 112 Kensington Church Street, where the famous crystal mouse proved to be very popular.
 The original crystal figures were very basic.
 The very first was the mouse, originally from chandelier components (a ball for the body and pear drops for the ears) glued together, but the figurines soon became more and more sophisticated.